United SC: Crest & colours

-Colours

 While the crest is blue and white, the official colours of United SC are purple and yellow.
 While still sponsored and owned by Chirag Computers, United Sports Club's official colours were purple and white.
 The home kit for United SC includes a purple and yellow jersey with purple shorts and white socks while the away kit is all white with red socks.

 Ownership

-Originally established in 1927 as the Everready Association, the club was renamed as the United Sports Club in 2006, following financial backing by Chirag Computers, a subsidiary of RP Group Company.
+Originally established in 1927 as the EverReady Association, the club was renamed as the United Sports Club in 2006, following financial backing by Chirag Computers, a subsidiary of RP Group Company.
 With the inflow of sponsorship thereafter, the club clinched promotion to the first division of the I-League in 2008.